dwarvesf/brainery/labs/events/Labs Weekly Catchup 5.md

 - Github Trending Analyzer use-case discussion by @Hieu

 ## Output:
-- Understand the research progress and passions of the labs team
+- Understand the research progress and passions of the labs team.
-- Understand any shortcomings or things to improve for the next weekly catchup
+- Understand any shortcomings or things to improve for the next weekly catchup.

 ---